Emergency Responder Death Benefits

 - The deceased person must have been an emergency responder pursuant to Tenn.
 Code Ann. § 7-51-210(a)(1), which means a firefighter, volunteer rescue squad worker or law enforcement officer;

-- The deceased emergency responder must have been killed in the line of duty as defined by Tenn.
-Code Ann. § 7-51-210(a)(3);
+- The deceased emergency responder must have been killed in the line of duty, which is defined in Tenn.
+Code Ann. § 7-51-210(a)(4) as "in the course of employment and in the actual discharge of the duties of the position.";

 - The deceased emergency responder must have been current in any required training and physical exams at the time the death occurred; and